kengz/openai_lab/source/includes/_INSTALLATION.md

 ## Setup Auto-notification

-Experiments take a while to run, and we find it useful also to be notified automatically when it's complete.
+Experiments take a while to run, and we find it useful also to be notified automatically on completion.
 We use [noti](https://github.com/variadico/noti), which is also installed with `bin/setup`.

 Set up a Slack, create a new channel `#rl_monitor`, and get a [Slack bot token](https://my.slack.com/services/new/bot).